Jambo's Complete Guide to Stakeholder Relationship Management Software

 - Single Sign-On (SSO): Some enterprise customers require SSO.
 An SRM with SSO adds an additional layer of security and lets in-house IT teams easily manage access for staff using their existing tools and protocols.

-10. When Should You Adopt an SRM?
+10. When Should You Adopt Stakeholder Relationship Management (SRM) Software?

 Watch for these signs that it’s time to adopt an SRM: